carlaberg/react-testing/README.md

 ```bash
 npm test
 ```
 This command will run all tests.
-This command should be run in the CI pipeline
+This command should be run in the CI pipeline.

 ```bash
 npm run test:watch